-- Within five business days of receipt, but prior to sale of any dog, the pet dealer shall have a duly licensed veterinarian conduct an examination and tests appropriate to the age and breed to determine if the animal has any medical conditions apparent at the time of the examination that adversely affect the health of the animal.
+- Within five business days of receipt, but prior to sale of any dog or cat, the pet dealer shall have a duly licensed veterinarian conduct an examination and tests appropriate to the age and breed to determine if the animal has any medical conditions apparent at the time of the examination that adversely affect the health of the animal.
 For animals eighteen months of age or older, such examination shall include a diagnosis of any congenital conditions that adversely affect the health of the animal.
-Any animal found to be afflicted with a contagious disease shall be treated and caged separately form healthy animals.
+Any animal diagnosed with a contagious disease shall be treated and caged separately from healthy animals.

 - If an animal suffers from a congenital or hereditary condition, disease, or illness which, in the professional opinion of the pet dealer’s veterinarian, requires euthanasia, the veterinarian shall humanely euthanize such animal without undue delay.